-As at June 30, 2011, the Company had working capital of \$1,350,689 as compared to working capital of \$371,813 at December 31, 2010.
-Management is confident the Company will have sufficient access to financial markets to fund its planned activities in 2011.

-As at June 30, 2011, the Company was required to spend \$1,324,989 on qualifying exploration expenditures by the end of 2012 to fulfill its obligations under its flow-through commitments.
+As at September 30, 2011, the Company had working capital of \$226,201 as compared to working capital of \$371,813 at December 31, 2010.
+As well, at the end of the period ended September 30, 2011, the Company is required to spend approximately \$260,000 on qualifying exploration expenditures by the end of 2012 to fulfill its obligations under its flow-through commitments.
+Management is confident the Company will have sufficient access to financial markets to fund its future activities.